espressif/esp-faq/docs/en/software-framework/peripherals/usb.rst

 Does ESP32-S3 support devices with USB Device being Class 0?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - Yes, please refer to the example `esp-idf/components/tinyusb/additions/src/usb_descriptors.c <https://github.com/espressif/esp-idf/blob/v5.0-dev/components/tinyusb/additions/src/usb_descriptors.c>`_.
-When class code == 00H, the class category is specified by the interface.
+  Supported, you can refer to the example: `esp-idf/components/tinyusb/additions/src/usb_descriptors.c <https://github.com/espressif/esp-idf/blob/v5.0-dev/components/tinyusb/additions/src/usb_descriptors.c>`__.
+When Class code == 00H, the class category is specified by the interface.

 -----------